JANKEE92PL/Tip-Calculator-App/README.md

 Your users should be able to:

-- View the optimal layout for the app depending on their device's screen size
+- [ ] View the optimal layout for the app depending on their device's screen size 😴😴😴
-- See hover states for all interactive elements on the page
+- [x] See hover states for all interactive elements on the page - Venus
-- Calculate the correct tip and total cost of the bill per person
+- [x] Calculate the correct tip and total cost of the bill per person

 ## Live Deployment
 This site was built using Github Pages => [Tip Calculator App](https://jankee92pl.github.io/Tip-Calculator-App/)